mzazon/awesome-cloud-projects/aws/sso-external-identity-providers/sso-external-identity-providers.md

    EOF

-   echo "✅ SAML metadata file created for external identity provider"
+   echo "✅ SAML metadata file created for external identity provider" echo "  Note: In production, obtain metadata from your identity provider"
    ```

    The SAML metadata file contains the cryptographic keys and endpoint configurations that enable secure communication between your identity provider and AWS.
 In production environments, you'll obtain this metadata directly from your identity provider's SAML configuration, ensuring authentic and secure federation trust relationships.